hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 {% include alert.html content="This section is based on `V1_7_8_210412` firmware version of the stick" %}

-## Trasnfering files from/to the stick
+## Transfering files from/to the stick
 Works with binary files too, just run md5sum on source and destination to make sure you are not corrupting anything...
 From the stick to the PC:
 ```sh